 The existence of a TLD that has received a letter of non-objection by the IOC or RCRC pursuant to (ii)(1), or has been approved pursuant to (ii)(2) shall not preclude the IOC or RCRC from obtaining one of the applicable Modified Reserved Names in any round of new gTLD applications.

-Recommendation 2: Protect the IOC/RCRC Terms in as many Languages as Feasible
+Recommendation 2: Protect the IOC/RCRC Terms in Multiple Languages

 The GAC has proposed that the IOC and RCRC “names should be protected in multiple languages—all translations of the listed names in languages used on the Internet…The lists of protected names that the IOC and RC/RC have provided are illustrative and representative, not exhaustive.”
-Although the Drafting Team agrees with the notion that the lists provided by the IOC and RCRC were illustrative, protecting the terms in every language on the Internet is not a standard that the Drafting Team believes is feasible to achieve.
-While it is true that the list of languages can be expanded, we recognize that in order to perform a String Similarity Review (as recommended above), a definitive objective list of languages must be created. epresentatives from the IOC and RCRC list . .
+The Drafting Team recommends that at the top level for this initial round, the list of names in languages currently provided in Section 2.2.1.2.3 of the Applicant Guidebook are sufficient.

 In addition, the Drafting Team also notes that even in the unlikely event that a third party applies for an IOC or RCRC term in a language that was not contained on the list, the IOC or RCRC, as applicable, may still file an applicable objection as set forth in the Applicant Guidebook.